#472 - 47 Kisses, #NoPowerUps and The More Money than Sense Boys

 is

-It is funny though, fantasy versus reality.
+It is funny, though, fantasy vs. Reality.

-The two of us have been very very lucky in that we've performed in some really iconic venues.
+The two of us have been very, very lucky in that we've performed in some really iconic venues.
+And I do regard myself and the two of us as very lucky.

 So we've done the Shepherd's Bush Empire, where David Bowie and Led Zeppelin played in the Rolling Stones.
+And we've done the Hammersmith Apollo.

 We're doing the Hammersmith Apollo in two weeks' time.

+The Beatles Apollo.
 Yes, they did.

-The really old theatre, like the Matcham-style Edwardian theatres, the dressing rooms are hilariously basic.
+Yeah, yeah, yeah.
+And especially the old theatres, which are the ones I prefer, the really old theatre, like the Matcham-style Edwardian theatres, the dressing rooms are hilariously basic.

 Yes.

-It's quite an interesting glimpse behind the cloth because when I was at those gigs as a teenager and I saw Wases on that tour, I assumed that it was incredibly lavish backstage.
+you're like is this what Liam and Noah did yeah it's quite an interesting glimpse behind the cloth because when I was at those gigs as a teenager and I saw races on that tour I assumed that it was incredibly lavish backstage and it's probably Liam Gallagher looking for a socket so he could charge his full

 the

-chemical levels in there, streams and brooks.
+chemical levels in there streams and brooks.
+Yes.

 Yes.

-We've shown them about 50 recipes for different meals that we want to make them, and they've all said, well, they're full.
+But, you know, to be honest, we've shown them about 50 recipes for different meals that we want to make them, and they've all said they're full.

 Yeah.

-Wins again.
+wins again.

 Okay.

+He's got it there.
 Well, we start with a boggle personal best.

 In fact, too, I beat my record and then I beat it again.
+So we now have a new highest scoring game for Johnny JR John Robbins.

 3,306 points.

+No power-ups!
+Hashtag no power-ups.
 I don't use power-ups.

+It was only in a game against Jossie?
 No, that was actually in a game against another boggle foe who is

 pushing me to my limits.
+Wow.

+Yeah.
 Your Moriarty.

 Do I know this person?
+No, you don't.
+And

+it's just, it's an online person.
 Oh, it's a pal you met on the boggle forums.

-Yeah, it's a boggle pal.
+Yeah, it's a boggle pal, and I can't compete.

+Well, okay.
 Let's just put this in context.

-I'm still winning overall.
+I'm still winning overall,

 So they're improving all the time.